 - to receive the signal from the sensor

-- to determines if the condition is hazardous,
+- to determine if the condition is hazardous,

-- to sends a signal to take action
+- to send a signal to take action

 - a final control device (On /Off Valves, Actuators, Safety Relays, etc.) to implement appropriate plant action upon receiving the signal from the logic device.